Intercity (Deutsche Bahn): Line 61

-Line 61 runs every two hours between Karlsruhe and Leipzig.
+Line 61 runs every two hours between Karlsruhe and Nuremberg.
+As of December 2025, two trains pairs per day continue to/from Leipzig.
 Schorndorf is only served by two trains in the morning towards Nuremberg and by two trains in the evening towards Stuttgart.
 Since the line runs via Pforzheim, it only uses part of the Mannheim–Stuttgart high-speed railway.
 Since December 2018, the line has been gradually converted to operation with Intercity 2 sets.